oVirt/ovirt-site/source/feature/feature-template.html.md

 ### Summary

 Summarize what this feature is and what it will do.
-Explain to the reader why this feature is necessary, and what problem it is trying to solve.
+Explain to the reader what is the benefit to the end user, and what problem it is trying to solve.
 This information is used for the overall feature summary page for each release.

 ### Owner